 Save Smarter: The Upside of CDs, Savings Accounts, and Money Market Accounts

 As safe investments go, cash is hard to beat.
 A well-allocated investment portfolio of stocks and bonds should also include cash, as it’s important for both an emergency fund and to meet short-term goals.
-There are many options for cash investments, including savings accounts, money market accounts, and certificates of deposit (CDs).
+There are many options for you to save smarter with cash investments, including savings accounts, money market accounts, and certificates of deposit (CDs).

 As you consider savings strategies to help maximize the earnings from cash investments, here’s a quick overview of these three types of bank accounts.